vistadataproject/nodeVISTA/eHMP/KVistAResources/README.md

 __PIKS__: eHMP does not break Resources or any of its code down according to _PIKS_.
 A P/K split fits eHMP code into the Project.

+For more information on eHMP's Node Server Framework, _RDK_, see the [README for PVistAResources](https://github.com/vistadataproject/nodeVistA/blob/master/eHMP/PVistAResources/README.md)